-The ability to ask the right question at the right time is a great skill to have, regardless of who you are.
+The ability to ask more questions at the right time is a great skill to have, regardless of who you are.
 If you are leading a team, then it is a must-have.

 And, of course, both consultants and coaches ask questions to help their clients advance their success.

 What is the difference then between a coach and a consultant?
 I have written articles about this before.
 This time I want to talk about it from a personal perspective.
 I also want to share with you some questions you can use with your team members.

 Before I became a certified business coach, I had already consulted with a variety of companies.
 I had very nice successes as a consultant.
 For example, my first business turnaround was tough.
 But we managed to raise revenues by 41% in 2009 – in the midst of a very challenging economy.

 By then, I had some personal development under my belt, and I had worked with a Coach myself.
 I felt like I knew a thing or two about coaching already.

 Sometimes I Fell Into the Common “Consultant Trap”

 Nonetheless, I sometimes fell into the common “consultant trap”: